DocuThinker-AI-App

 Integration with Backend

-4. Message Queue: Async processing via RabbitMQ
+4. Message Queue: optional async processing via RabbitMQ

 5. Caching Layer: Redis caches AI/ML results